share-extras/geo-views/README.md

     ant clean dist-jar

-The command should build a JAR file named site-poll-dashlet.jar in the 'dist' directory within your project.
+The command should build a JAR file named `geo-views-<version>.jar` in the 'dist' directory within your project.

 To deploy the dashlet files into a local Tomcat instance for testing, you can